PPUC/zedmdos/README.md

 - configure dmdserver : rename the file configs/dmdserver.ini.sample to dmdserver.ini
   - if you do so, set Addr = 0.0.0.0 to remain open to the rest of the network
   - you can disable ZeDMD or Pixelcade if you've none of them
+- connect via http on the dmd to discover the display things and discover the api and dmd-play
+- enable ssh and develop more things :-P

 ## how to display image, text or video ?
 - from an other pc, download dmd-play : https://github.com/batocera-linux/dmd-simulator/blob/master/dmd-play.py